seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 Today we have the sendoff ceremony for the knights of Haldenzell and Kirnberger.
 We will be sending them off with words of thanks for their cooperation during the defense of Ehrenfest and for helping interrogate the prisoners of war.

-「Is it permissible for Florenzia-sama to be absent from the sendoff ceremony?
-I would like for her to prioritize preparing for the meeting with the royal family…」
+「Is it permissible for Florencia-sama to be absent from the sendoff ceremony?
+I would prefer her to prioritize preparing for the meeting with the royal family…」

 「No problem.
 My presence as archduke is necessary to placate the Giebes, and the same goes for Wilfried who fought alongside the Kirnberger knights, but the archducal family does not have to be present as a whole.
 Allow her to focus on other issues.」